 - 3 Tablespoons Olive Oil

-- 1/2 Cup Fresh Basil Leaves (Set Aside Some Pretty Leaves For Garnish)
+- 1/2 Cup Fresh Basil Leaves (Set Aside Some Pretty Leaves For Garnish), Torn

 - Salt & Pepper

-- In a large pot saute the onions in the oil until they are translucent.
+- In a large pot saute the onions in the oil over medium heat until they are translucent.

-- Add the tomatoes and broth and bring to a boil.
+- Add the tomatoes and bring to a boil.

-- Reduce the soup to a simmer and cook 20 minutes.
+- Reduce the soup to a simmer and cook 20 minutes to thicken the tomatoes.

-- Add the bread cubes and basil and season.
+- Add the bread cubes and basil, and then season with salt and pepper.

 - Take a whisk and break up the bread to thicken the soup.